deajan/obackup/README.md

 obackup
 =======

-A file & database backup script tailored for multiple virtualhost backups locally or remotely via ssh.
+A small robust file & database backup script tailored for multiple virtualhost backups locally or remotely via ssh.
-Yet it actually works for a lot of backup tasks.
+Yet it is very versatile and actually works for a lot of backup tasks.

 ## About